bberni/converter/README.md

 export EXCHANGERATE_API_KEY="<your API key>"
 ```
 ### Usage
 You can run the converter in interactive mode, where you will be prompted for all information needed for the conversion, or you can provide arguments directly.
+Alternatively, you can list all conversion rates for specified currency.

 **Basic usage:**
 ```bash